nmset/K7/README.md

 **BUILDING**

-As a NetBeans project, a Makefile exists in the project root.
+As a NetBeans project, a Makefile exists in project root.

 cd /path/to/K7